deckarep/dungeon-rush/README.md

 This is a near exact **Zig port** of the [original DungeonRush `C-based`](https://github.com/rapiz1/DungeonRush) rogue-like game running on SDL2 originally developed by @rapiz1.

 ## Port Goals
-* To re-create a moderately complex game, fully in Zig to get better at the language.
+* To re-create a moderately complex game, fully in Zig and to get better at the language.
 * To make this port faithful to the original, while being more idiomatic.
 * To identify and fix any *possible* undefined behaviors or bugs that the Zig compiler catches or that myself or other contributors catch.